lf-lab/hopg2spectrum-public/README.md

 ### Acknowledgment
 ```
 This research utilized the HOPG X-ray spectrometer data analysis tools
-developed by the Institute of Laser Engineering, Osaka University.
+developed by Ryunosuke Takizawa at the Institute of Laser Engineering, Osaka University.
 ```

 **For academic publications, please also consider citing relevant papers on HOPG-based X-ray spectroscopy methods and laser fusion diagnostics from the Institute of Laser Engineering, Osaka University.**